 Any changes are shown in the Activity section in the drawer.

 The Email Signatures can include your company logo and sign-off information such as the name, email and phone numbers of the author of the email.

 An Email Signature is created in the same way as an Email Template, except:

 - It must have Signature checkmarked.
 The Signature indicator can be checkmarked when the Template is created or it can be edited after.

 - There are no AutoFile Defaults for Signatures.
 If the user selects a Template when creating an email, any AutoFile Defaults settings are taken from the Template.

-In the same way as Templates, Signatures can only be set up and maintained by an FYI administrator, or by a user who is in a User Group that has Administer Templates enabled (refer to Managing User Groups).
+In the same way as Templates, Signatures can only be set up and maintained by an FYI Admin, or a user in a User Group that has Permissions enabled for Templates (refer to Managing User Groups).
 Merge Fields can be used in Signatures in the same way as those used for Templates.
 Refer to Including Merge Fields in Email Templates and Signatures.

 - Create the Email Template.